AndyCYao/personal_webpage/content/courses/macm316.md

 ![Gaussian Elmination on a large random matrix](../static/images/CA2.jpeg)

 #### CA 3.
 Ill-conditioned linear systems
 We investigated how ill-condition linear systems behave when factorized.
-An ill condition system has high norm and condition number, higher than 1 is no good. the idea is that in a well condition system `A * A'` should be 1.
+An ill condition system has high norm and condition number, and higher than 1 is no good. the idea is that in a well condition system `A * A'` should be 1.

-We also compared factoriation techniques vs hilbert matrices.
+We also compared factorization techniques vs hilbert matrices.
 We saw that LU factorization had the highest 2-Norm error, the QR factorization had the lowest error, and the matlab's backslash is between the two.

 However the running time of QR was the slowest, follow by Matlab backslash, then LU factorization.